dennis-tra/alfred-dict.cc-workflow/README.md

 ### Why do I need to do that?

-Since MacOS Catalina, Apple does not allow running arbitrary binaries unless they are notarized.
-Developers can notarize their binaries if they pay for the Apple Developer Program which is around $100 per year.
+Since [MacOS Catalina](https://developer.apple.com/news/?id=10032019a) Apple does not allow running arbitrary binaries unless they are notarized.
+Developers can notarize their binaries if they enroll for the Apple Developer Program which is around $100 per year.
+Since I am not enrolled, I can't notarize the binaries, and we need to live with the above inconvenience :/

 ## Supported Languages